Shehabov/E-commerce--website/README.md

 **Description:**
-A simple, creative, and neat website template for restaurants!
+Responsive e-commerce website template with animations !

 **Technologies used:**
  - HTML